uwpdevelopers/thunderdownloadmanager/README.md

 ## Information collected
 Nagisa does not collect any information.
-However it does provide you access to files and folders on your file system.
+However it does provide you access to files and folders on your device.
 Additionally, the Windows Store and Windows app host collects data on usage, for example, who bought/used the app and crash reports.
 If you open any files or links in the app that go to other websites you will need to look at their privacy policy.